UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Accepting an Assignment
 -----------------------

-On each assignment page in your LMS (Canvas or Edx), there should be a link to the assignment on gitHub classroom.
-Click on this link, and it should take you to gitHub classroom, and allow you to "Accept this Assignment".
+On each assignment page in your LMS (Canvas or Edx), there should be a link to the assignment on GitHub classroom.
+Click on this link, and it should take you to GitHub classroom, and allow you to "Accept this Assignment".

-Possible Confusions:
+Possible Confusions
 ....................

-The first time you accept an assignment, gitHub will "invite" you to join the class organization.
+The first time you accept an assignment, GitHub will "invite" you to join the class organization.
 You will need to click the link to accept the invitation.
 Once you have done that the first time, you shouldn't need to do it again.
-However, gitHub seems to get confused, and may continue to tell you about the invitation.
+However, GitHub seems to get confused, and may continue to tell you about the invitation.
 You can ignore it if the invitation is working.

-When accepting the assignment, gitHub will take a little while to set it up. after waiting a minute or two, you can refresh the browser window, and you should get a link to your assignment repo.
+When accepting the assignment, GitHub will take a little while to set it up. after waiting a minute or two, you can refresh the browser window, and you should get a link to your assignment repo.
 If you get an error you can do what it suggests, and go back and try to accept the assignment again.
 It usually works after a try or two.

 Some Things to Consider